There are many reasons to test your business name, but this might be the most compelling: names can influence destiny.

 When testing your business name, test your business name only.
 Leave the logo design and any other considerations for later tests.

-2. Explain a little about the business
+2. Explain a little about the business as you test company names

 Without a little context to explain what the consultancy does, the idea of hearts and lawyers might seem an odd pair.
 A quick, simple explanation will help respondents understand what your business name seeks to accomplish.